Going door-to-door for treats between Halloween and Christmas-time has been common throughout the West for the past few centuries.

 It’s interesting that the tradition of going door-to-door that has spread to so many countries has its origins in an ancient Celtic Festival related to the end of the harvest.
 Perhaps after the harvest, people have typically felt more “rich” and have been more willing to give to others and have a big celebration.

 This article was posted on Wednesday, November 18th, 2015 at 7:58 pm and is filed under All Saints' Day, All Souls' Day, Austria, Belgium, Caroling, Carols, Celtic, Christmas, Countries & Cultures, Customs and Traditions, England, Flanders, France, Germany, Going Door-to-Door, Halloween, Holiday Songs, Holiday Traditions, Holidays Around the World, Hop-tu-naa, Ireland, Italy, Japan, Mumming, New Year's Day, New Years, Pão-por-Deus, Portugal, Scotland, Souling, Souls Day, Souls Day Songs, Spain, St. Martin's Day, Switzerland, The Day of the Dead, USA, Wales.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply